btholt/complete-intro-to-react-v9/lessons/04-core-react-concepts/A-jsx.md

 Notice we have Pizza as a component.
 Notice that the `P` in `Pizza` is capitalized.
 It _must_ be.
 If you make it lowercase, it will try to have `pizza` as a web component and not a React component.

 We now pass props down as we add attributes to an HTML tag.
 Pretty cool.

+You can test your app by running `npm run dev` and opening the URL shown in the terminal.
+It's typically [http://localhost:5173/]()

 ## The API / Image Server